MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/trusted-organizations-external-meetings-chat.md

 1. Turn on the **People in my organization can communicate with Teams users whose accounts aren't managed by an organization** setting.

-1. If you want to allow external users to start the conversation, select the **External users with Teams accounts not managed by an organization can contact users in my organization** checkbox.
+1. If you want to allow external unmanaged Teams users to start the conversation, select the **External users with Teams accounts not managed by an organization can contact users in my organization** checkbox.

 1. Select **Save**.